Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Introduction

 We recall that this distance provides a very strong measure of convergence to Gaussian.
 For example, it dominates the relative entropy (or Kullback-Leibler distance) and the supremum distance between densities.
 It also dominates the traditional distances such as Kolmogorov distance, total variation distance and Wasserstein distance, etc.

-In general, when the density of $F$ is explicitly unknown, the Fisher information is really difficult to study.
+When the density of $F$ is not explicitly known, the estimation of Fisher information is really difficult.
 Let us consider the simplest case, that is the case of the normalized sums:

-where $(X_n)_{n \geq 1}$ is a sequence of independent identically distributed (i.i.d.) random variables with $\E[X_1] = 0$ and ${\rm Var}(X_1) = 1.$ The study of the central limit theorem in information-theoretic sense has a long history, see e.g. \cite{B-J} for a short survey.
+where $(X_n)_{n \geq 1}$ is a sequence of independent identically distributed (i.i.d.) random variables with $\E[X_1] = 0$ and ${\rm Var}(X_1) = 1.$ The study of the central limit theorem in information-theoretic sense has a long history beginning in 1959 with the results of Linnik \cite{Linnik1959}.
 However, even in this simplest case, the problem of obtaining quantitative bounds on $I(Z_n||Z)$ had been outstanding for many years.

 $\bullet$ The first quantitative results were established in 2004.
 The authors of two papers \cite{Artstein2004,B-J} require the random variables $X_k's$ to satisfy the Poincar\'e inequality with constant $c > 0$: i.e. for every smooth function $s,$ one has